SolatoroboHacking/LibUtils/README.md

 ## Format Descriptions

-This section is a brief format descriiption of the file types used to store the library books in Solatorobo.
+This section is a brief format description of the file types used to store the library books in Solatorobo.

   ### CCLBM Files (CyberConnect Library Materials)

   These files contain the actual content of the library books, including section titles and text.
 They are limited to having three sections.
   The one thing they do not contain is the accompanying images that are displayed on the top screen.
+These graphics are located in /data/pic/pic3.ccb.
+There are 21 graphics in total, 3 for each section of the 7 library books.

   ```
   Header: